-What is Vim Editor in Linux?
+What is the Vim Editor in Linux?

 Vim Editor Definition and Features